A Tale of the Snow Queen

 ‘So be it,’ the Snow Queen said, raising

-her scepter, ‘Weave seven crowns from blackberry vines gathered with hands bear
+her scepter, ‘Weave seven crowns from blackberry vines gathered with hands bare

 of any covering.
 Each crown must have a